HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 The median HTML resource on mobile has a TTL of 14 days

+The median difference between resource TTL and resource age is -6 days, meaning the age is 6 days older than the TTL.

 ## Cookie Cache adoption

 35.63% of Cacheable Desktop pages with set-cookie